By Rick Eymer

 Fourth-ranked Stanford (19-8) opens the postseason against No. 5 Long Beach State (14-13) in the first round of the eight-team MPSF tournament.

 Stanford, the third seed, begins defense of its MPSF and NCAA tournament titles with a difficult opponent, playing a sixth-seeded team that it hasn't beaten this season.

 The winner advances to the semifinals against No. 2 seeded BYU or No. 7 UC Santa Barbara at the site of the tournament's highest remaining seed.

 The tournament champion receives an automatic berth in the four-team NCAA tournament in State College, Pa.
 (May 5-7), with the only at-large bid is likely to come from the MPSF as well.

-With Stanford's victory over Pacific on Saturday, the Cardinal class of 2011 became the winningest class in program history, with a four-year record of 81-36 (.692).
+With Stanford's victory over Pacific last Saturday, the Cardinal class of 2011 became the winningest class in program history, with a four-year record of 81-36 (.692).

 The class of Ian Connolly, Garrett Dobbs, Charley Henrikson, Jordan Inafuku, Max Halvorson, and Spencer McLachlin surpassed the mark of 80 victories held by the classes of 1997 (80-28) and 1995 (80-26).

 Stanford clinched the No. 1 seed for the MPSF Tournament, which begins April 30 at San Jose State, by beating California, 8-5, last weekend.

 The victory extended Stanford's winning streak in the series to 30.
 Stanford hasn't lost to Cal since 2000.